-The financial year of the Construction, Forestry, Mining and Energy Union-Construction and General Division, WA Divisional Branch (the "reporting unit") has recently ended.
-This is a courtesy letter to remind you of the obligation to prepare and process the reporting unit's financial documents.
-The full financial report must be lodged with Fair Work Australia within a period of 6 months and 14 days of the end of the financial year.
+The financial year of the Western Australia Branch, Construction & General Division, has recently ended.
+This is a courtesy letter to remind you of the obligation to prepare the reporting unit's financial documents and to lodge audited financial accounts and statements with Fair Work Australia within the prescribed time frame unless a 1 month extension is applied for and granted.